matthewfeickert/distributed-inference-with-pyhf-and-funcX/README.md

 ### On XSEDE's EXPANSE

-On EXPANSE, to use a Python 3.7+ runtime Conda must be used, so crete a Conda environment from the `expanse-environment.yml` provided, which uses the different `requirements.txt` files to provide the dependencies.
+On EXPANSE, to use a Python 3.7+ runtime Conda must be used, so create a Conda environment from the `expanse-environment.yml` provided, which uses the different `requirements.txt` files to provide the dependencies.

 ```
 $ conda env create -f expanse-environment.yml